 The best solution for your situation will depend on several factors, including the location of the problem and the extent of the damage.

-A Preferred Solution for Foundation Settlement: KC Waterproofing Push Piers
+A Preferred Solution for Foundation Settlement: KC Waterproofing and Foundation Repair Push Piers

-The KC Waterproofing Push Pier system uses patented steel piers that are hydraulically driven through patented steel brackets.
+The KC Waterproofing and Foundation Repair Push Pier system use patented steel piers that are hydraulically driven through patented steel brackets.
 This process bonds your foundation to solid, load-bearing soil or bedrock layer, providing a permanent solution that prevents further foundation settlement.

 - Patented steel piers and brackets: a unique, tested design that has been proven to perform under precise engineering standards.